wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

           - `“absolute_offset”`: The value (Double) is the distance (micrometers) that the center coordinate of the fiber is shifted along the z-axis from the longitudinal center of the proximal medium.
 This value is additive with `"offset"`.
+Note that the shift is with respect to the model center.
+If a negative value is passed, the fiber will be shifted in the -z direction.

           - `“seed”`: The value (Integer) seeds the random number generator before any random offsets are created.
 Required only if “offset”